tsoikkel/vtormala.github.io/_posts/2017-03-07-its-your-treehouse.md

 Do you arrange "an office space" for the team?
 Plan and fix seating arrangements?
 Perhaps add a coffee maker and a plant to put finishing touches to it.
 This is all fine, but in my opinion not enough.

 I propose another kind of mindset: Find a place where team can build their own "team space".
-To distinguish it from an "office space", I woulr call it:
+To distinguish it from an "office space", I would call it:

 * A Team Lounge
 * Living room